daosyn/blog/content/post/psp-go.md

 The answer is that exploitation takes time.
 <!--more-->

-And in recent years, the time and effort has really shown.
 I had been on the lookout for this device for a while now, and pounced on a deal I found at a local pawn shop.
 I ended up paying a fourth of the original price of one when it was released nine years ago.
 The whole experience of logging into the PlayStation Store, typing in a long code to redeem a prepaid card (high schoolers had hardly any money, let alone credit cards), purchasing the game, and waiting nearly an hour for the game to download and install was something that seemed very daunting to me, a kid who sought instant gratification.